-We generated net cash from operations of \$434.0 million in 2008, \$557.1 million in 2009 and \$688.6 million in 2010.
-Net cash from operations for 2008 consisted primarily of net income adjusted for non-cash activity, including other-than-temporary impairment on marketable securities, stock-based compensation expenses, depreciation, amortization of intangible assets and deferred income taxes benefit plus an increase in deferred revenue and accrued expenses and other liabilities, partially offset by an increase in trade receivables, net.
-Net cash from operations for 2009 consisted primarily of net income adjusted for non-cash activity, including other-than-temporary impairment on marketable securities, stock-based compensation expenses, depreciation, amortization of intangible assets and deferred income taxes benefit plus an increase in deferred revenue and accrued expenses and employee benefit liabilities, partially offset by increases in trade receivables and other current assets.
-Net cash from operations for 2010 consisted primarily of net income adjusted for non-cash activity, including other-than-temporary impairment on marketable securities, stock-based compensation expenses, depreciation, amortization of intangible assets and deferred income taxes benefit plus an increase in deferred revenue and accrued expenses and employee benefit liabilities, partially offset by increases in prepaid expenses, other current assets and other assets.
+We generated net cash from operations of \$557.1 million in 2009, \$688.6 million in 2010 and \$743.0 million in 2011.
+Net cash from operations for 2009, 2010 and 2011 consisted primarily of net income adjusted for non-cash activity, including other-than-temporary impairment on marketable securities, stock-based compensation expenses, depreciation, amortization of intangible assets and deferred income taxes benefit plus an increase in deferred revenue and accrued expenses and employee benefit liabilities, changes in trade receivables and other current assets.

-Net cash used in investing activities was \$209.0 million in 2008, \$584.4 million in 2009 and \$459.5 million in 2010.
-In 2008, net cash used in investing activities consisted primarily of investments in marketable securities and short term deposits offset by proceeds from sale and maturities of marketable securities.
+Net cash used in investing activities was \$584.4 million in 2009, \$459.5 million in 2010 and \$574.1 million in 2011.
 In 2009, net cash used in investing activities consisted primarily of investments in marketable securities and net cash paid in conjunction with 2009 acquisitions, partially offset by proceeds from sale and maturities of marketable securities.
 In 2010, net cash used in investing activities consisted primarily of investments in marketable securities and net cash paid in conjunction with 2010 acquisitions, partially offset by proceeds from sale and maturities of marketable securities.
-Our capital expenditures amounted to \$8.3 million in 2008, \$4.3 million in 2009 and \$4.9 million in 2010.
-In 2008, our capital expenditures consisted primarily of renovation of our office building in Israel, computer equipment and software for our research and development and technical services organization's efforts, as well as an increased infrastructure to enable operation expansions.
-In 2009, our capital expenditures consisted primarily of computer equipment and software for research and development and leasehold improvement and furniture.
-In 2010, our capital expenditures consisted primarily of computer equipment and software for research and development and development and development and development and development and development and development.
+In 2011, net cash used in investing activities consisted primarily of investments in marketable securities and short-term deposits as well as net cash paid in conjunction with 2011 acquisitions, partially offset by proceeds from sale and maturities of marketable securities.
+Our capital expenditures amounted to \$4.3 million in 2009, \$4.9 million in 2010 and \$7.2 million in 2011.
+In 2009, 2010 and 2011 our capital expenditures consisted primarily of computer equipment and software for research and development and leasehold improvement and furniture.

 During 2009, we funded the acquisitions of the Nokia security appliance business and certain assets of Facetime for approximately \$59 million from our cash and cash equivalents balances.
-During 2010, we funded the acquisition of Liquid Machines for approximately \$14 million from our cash and cash equivalents balances.
+During 2010 and 2011, we funded minor acquisitions for approximately \$14 million and \$15.1 million, respectively, from our cash and cash equivalents balances.